 Syntax: $\lambda x.
-F$ (F another meta level formula)
+F$ (F another meta level formula)in ASCII:%x.
+F

-→ lambda abstraction
+- → lambda abstraction

 - → used for functions in object logics

 - → used to encode bound variables in object logics

 - → more about this in the next lecture

 ENOUGH THEORY!
 GETTING STARTED WITH ISABELLE